 To make this process easier, you can use computer-aided design (CAD) software to grade your patterns.

-Alongside traditional pattern drafting methods, technology is making it easier to produce accurate designs to speed up the production process.
-This software can be used on both small and large-scale textile design for pattern making and grading.
+Alongside traditional pattern drafting methods, technology is making it easier to produce accurate designs that speed up the production process.
+This type of software can be used in both small and large-scale textile design for pattern making and grading.
 Otherwise known as computer-aided design (CAD), this system can work in harmony with several elements across the manufacturing industry.

-For design work, brands can transform basic illustrations and sketches to digitised images, which are then printed via a garment plotter.
+For design work, brands can transform basic illustrations and sketches into digitized images, which are then printed via garment plotters.
 The use of innovative software enables businesses to keep up with trends and garment development through intelligent platforms.
-The changing aspects of the industry make digital pattern creation an invaluable tool for increasing efficiency and productivity too.
+The changing aspects of the industry make digital pattern creation an invaluable tool for increasing efficiency and productivity.

 There are many resources available dependent on your requirements.
 Some of the most well-known software solutions include: